 For MSc level entry, students must hold a good honours degree in or a relevant discipline (eg life sciences, engineering, environmental studies, business studies, surveying) from a UK or Overseas University.
 In addition to the academic qualifications, motivation, industrial experience and personality are taken into consideration.

 Months of entry

 The MSc in Marine Planning for Sustainable Development is based at the Orkney Campus but is available also at the Edinburgh Campus.
 Orkney is a global centre for marine energy research and development.
-A unique concentration of marine expertise and activity provides students with unparalleled access to key participants in the sustainable development and planning of marine industries.
+The Orkney location provides a unique concentration of marine expertise and activity giving students unparalleled access to key participants in the sustainable development and planning of marine industries.

 Information for international students

 The minimum requirement for English language is IELTS 6.5 or equivalent.
 We offer a range of English language courses to help you meet the English language requirement prior to starting your masters programme.

 Scholarships available - please make contact as below

 - Ms Pearl-Jane Dewar

 - +44 (0)1856 850605